xpirit-training/demo-features-issueops/README.md

 Action adding topics to a repository

-The actions uses the [GitHub CLI](https://cli.github.com/) so provide a `token` with sufficient permissions if the default `github.token` is not sufficient.
+The actions uses the [GitHub CLI](https://cli.github.com/) so provide a `token` with sufficient permissions.

 Example usage:
 ```yaml